paladin-t/b8/docs/manual.md

 PRINT bar("Variadic", "argument", "list", "...");
 ~~~~~~~~~~

 Use the `LEN` statement to tell the count of remaining arguments.
-Iterating all arguments, for example:
+Iterating all arguments, eg:

 ~~~~~~~~~~bas
 l = LEN(...)